Derek Winnert

 1

-In a brio turn, Kaye relishes his perfectly tailor-made role as the ultimate dreamer Walter Mitty, a publisher’s pulp-fiction proof reader with an overprotective mother (Fay Bainter).
-Mitty is a sad case and neither his fiancée Gertrude Griswold (Ann Rutherford) nor her mother (Florence Bates) nor his best friend Tubby Wadsworth (Gordon Jones) respects him.
+In a brio turn, Kaye relishes his perfectly tailor-made role as the ultimate dreamer Walter Mitty, a publisher’s pulp-fiction proof reader with an over-protective mother (Fay Bainter).
+Mitty is a sad case, and neither his fiancée Gertrude Griswold (Ann Rutherford) nor her mother (Florence Bates) nor his best friend Tubby Wadsworth (Gordon Jones) respects him.

 2

 Mitty, who pictures himself as a hero who has fantastic adventures, is diagnosed by Dr Hollingshead (Boris Karloff) as suffering from incessant day-dreaming fantasies.
-It’s his only way to escape his boring routine life, until he gets involved in a real adventure after he meets a mysterious woman who gives him a little black book containing the locations of the Dutch crown jewels hidden since World War II.
+It’s his only way to escape his boring routine life, until he gets involved in a real adventure after he meets a mysterious woman who gives him a little black book containing the locations of the Dutch crown jewels hidden since World War Two.
 Of course, Mitty finds that being a real hero brings its own problems.

 3

-Ken Englund’s and Everett Freeman’s fanciful screenplay is based distantly on a famous short story by James Thurber, though they really only use his central idea as a springboard for their own story.
-Though it might not please Thurber purists, the movie is nevertheless still extremely pleasing and enjoyable thanks to Kaye’s infectious sense of fun, his clever routines and impersonations (gunman, gambler, aviator etc), the script’s inventive ideas and witty lines and the movie’s entertaining fantasy sequences.
+Ken Englund’s and Everett Freeman’s fanciful screenplay is based distantly on a famous 1939 short story by James Thurber, though they really only use his central idea as a springboard for their own story.
+Though it might not please Thurber purists, the movie is nevertheless still extremely pleasing and enjoyable thanks to Kaye’s infectious sense of fun, his clever routines and impersonations (gunman, gambler, aviator etc), the script’s inventive ideas and witty lines, and the movie’s entertaining fantasy sequences.

 It helps a lot that it looks a treat too in Lee Garmes’s lovely Technicolor cinematography.
 And there’s a lot of boisterous work from a sterling support cast, headed by Virginia Mayo, who is charming as Kaye’s co-star, playing the gorgeous Rosalind van Hoorn, who uses Walter to escape from her pursuer.